fryegg/visionponder/README.md

 # VisionPonder
 VIT version of [ponderNet](https://arxiv.org/abs/2107.05407).
 Improve adaptive computation performance.
-This is the repository to use ponderNet in [VIT](https://arxiv.org/abs/2010.11929)(code from the pytorch ver [repo](https://github.com/lucidrains/vit-pytorch)).
+This is the repository to use ponderNet in [VIT](https://arxiv.org/abs/2010.11929) (code from the pytorch ver. [repo](https://github.com/lucidrains/vit-pytorch)).

 ## Installation